tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 # T cell characteristics associated with toxicity to immune checkpoint blockade in patients with melanoma
 ## Abstract
  - irAEs in 10-60% of patients with melanoma treated with ICI
- - does a common baseline immunological state precede irAE?
+ - **does a common baseline immunological state precede irAE?**
  - methods: mass cytometry, scRNAseq, single cell V(D)J sequencing, bulk RNAseq, bulk TCR sequencing to study peripheral blood from melanoma patients treated with PD-1 blockade (+/- CTLA-4 blockade)
- - activated CD4 memory T abundance and TCR diversity associated with irAE
+ - **activated CD4 effector memory T abundance and TCR diversity associated with irAE**
 ## Introduction
  - SNP in microRNA-146a (regulates innate immunity, inflammation, antiviral pathway) linked with irAE
  - pre-existing autoantibodies, autoreactive tissue-resident T cells, and T cells with specificity for viral antigens (from chronic viral infections) also implicated in irAE